-Chopped nuts of your choice (pecans are a great compliment-use a small amount-there is a enough fats in the cashew cream)
+Chopped nuts of your choice (pecans are a great compliment)

 Ground flax seeds (a small sprinkle)

-For the crepes place all ingredients in a high speed blender and blend until smooth.
-Let stand a few minutes; if batter becomes too thick, add enough additional water to make batter easily pourable and thin enough to make a thin crepe.
+For the crepes, place all ingredients in a high speed blender and blend until smooth.
+Let stand a few minutes, if the batter becomes too thick, add enough additional water to make batter easily pourable and thin enough to make a thin crepe.

-Pour into a heated large skillet and rotate pan around right away to spread the batter to the edges making a thin crepe.
+Pour into a large skillet heated at medium heat.
+Immediately rotate the pan around to spread the batter to the edges, making a thin crepe.

-Cook until the edges start to come up and it can easily be flipped over.
-(Tip-spray your spatula with some cooking spray on both sides so it does not stick and rip the crepe when you flip it)
+Cook until the edges start to come up and it is easily flipped over.
+Each side takes 3-5 minutes. ~Tip~spray spatula with some cooking spray (or use water) on both sides and it won’t stick to or rip the crepe when you flip it.)

-Cook the second side while periodically pressing down on it to spread it thinner and make it cook through completely.
+Once flipped over, periodically press down on it to spread it thinner and make it cook through.
 Cook until it is well browned on each side, it will look like it is not fully cooked but that is ok it will dry out a bit in the oven and soft is good.
 Store in the oven until you are ready to put them together.

 Chop the fruits and nuts.
-Lay out one crepe on a serving plate, spread desired amount of cashew cream length wise down the crepe.
-Top with chopped fruits and nuts and sprinkle a small amount of flax on top of that.
+Place one crepe on a serving plate, spread desired amount of cashew cream length wise down the crepe (like a burrito).
+Top with chopped fruits, nuts, and sprinkle a small amount of flax on top of that.
 Spread a thinner amount of cashew cream on top of it all so it will stick when you roll the crepe.

 Roll the crepe tightly and top the crepe with Berry Sauce and/or pure maple syrup then ENJOY!